pdgilbert/eg_stm_hal/README.md

 ## Preamble
 These are newbie notes.
 I really am new to embedded programming and to Rust.
+However, I do have experience identifying bugs in other languages, and setting up examples and tests to help eliminate them.
-This is an attempt to organize notes made while trying to figure things out.
+This is my attempt to organize notes made while trying to figure out Rust/embedded, and to monitor what is working or not using Travis CI.
 I have put them here in the hope they will be useful to others.
-I am also trying to keep track of what works and what does not, in a way that can be kept up to date relatively easily.
 There is a lot of confusing out-of-date information on the web, so my hope is that the CI links here will warn readers when this project becomes old and broken.